UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Made LEGENDARY-items spawn inside of locked-slots (inside cloud-slot; that way, the cool fire effect is visible )

-- Made golden horseshoe be an UNCOMMON food item (as well as non-food)
+- Made horseshoe be an UNCOMMON food item (as well as non-food)

 - Make the locked-slots that treasure-bar spawns in tutorial deterministic

 If you sell the starting item, you should still get the achievement

-- Removed the next-level button, BIG REFACTOR to pulse-button / rounds
----->>>
-- Instead, the Pulse-Button BE the next-level button. (including visuals)
-- The player should receive $10 for every round completed early.
-- (Make sure to buffer the cash, just like interest-slot so the player can see how much they get)
-- ALSO: MAKE SURE TO DO THE DESCRIPTIONS WELL!!!!

-NEW SYSTEMS/COMPONENTS:
-- PROPERTY: "Only activates on the final round!"
-(Mineral mirror item???)
-- lp.defineAttribute("SKIPPED_ROUNDS") -- number of rounds skipped
-- ITEM: Earns +X mult (X = how many rounds skipped)
-- ITEM: Earns +X bonus (X = how many rounds skipped)
-- ITEM: Gives items +X points (X = how many rounds skipped)
-- FOOD-ITEM: Earns $X (X = how many rounds skipped)
-^^^^ (these should use SKIPPED_ROUNDS attribute)

 - Create popup text saying "LEVEL {X} PASSED!"